BV and BFV for the H-twisted Poisson sigma model: Twisted Poisson sigma models

 Then the classical action functional of the theory takes the following form

 which is a non-local functional for the fields living on the boundary $\Sigma$ due to the Wess-Zumino term induced by $H$.
-This non-locality is very mild, however, the variation of $S$ leading to local Euler-Lagrange equations living purely on $\Sigma$:
+This non-locality is very mild, however: The variation of $S$ leads to following local Euler-Lagrange equations, only restricting the fields on $\Sigma$:

-where the dependence of $\pi^{ij}$, its partial derivative $\pi^{jk},_{i}\equiv \partial \pi^{ij}/\partial x^k$, and $H_{ijk}$ on $X(\sigma)$ is understood (we could have equally added a symbol expressing the pullback by $X$, restricted to the boundary $\Sigma$, cf., e.g., Equation \eqref{classicalactionofHPSM}; we will henceforth try to not overload the notation and only in some cases include such specifications for clarity).
+where the dependence of $\pi^{ij}$, its partial derivative $\pi^{ij},_{k}\equiv \partial \pi^{ij}/\partial x^k$, and $H_{ijk}$ on $X(\sigma)$ is understood (we could have equally added a symbol expressing the pullback by $X$, as in \eqref{classicalactionofHPSM}, restricted to the boundary $\Sigma$, but we prefer to not overload the notation; sometimes we will, however, write, for example, $\pi^{ij}(X)$ so as to emphasize the $X$-dependence).

-The equations \eqref{eom1}, \eqref{eom2} have dependences among one another, $n$ local ones in a standard counting: one verifies that the combination vanishes identically due to \eqref{PiPi}, thus not restricting the fields in any way.
-This implies that the theory has gauge symmetries (the inverse statement, that gauge symmetries imply dependencies of the field equations is known under the name of second Noether's theorem).
+The equations \eqref{eom1} and \eqref{eom2} have dependences among one another, $n$ local ones in a standard counting: one verifies that\footnote{We are grateful to A.\ Hancharuk for making us aware of a mistake in a first version of this formula.} \beq \rd F^i + (\pi^{ij},_k + \pi^{il} \pi^{jm} H_{klm}) A_j \wedge F^k - \pi^{ij} G_j - \tfrac{1}{2} \pi^{ij} H_{jkl} F^k \wedge F^k \equiv 0 ; \eeq the combination on the left-hand side vanishes identically due to \eqref{PiPi}, thus not restricting the fields in any way.
+This implies that the theory has gauge symmetries (the inverse statement, namely that gauge symmetries imply dependencies of the field equations, is known under the name of Noether's second theorem).
 Here, inside a local patch on the target, these symmetries can be parametrized by means of a set of functions $\epsilon_i(\sigma)$ \cite{Kotov:2014dqa}: